Kim Ji-yoon (curler): Career

-In 2020, Kim competed in the 2020 Winter Youth Olympics with teammates Park Sang-woo, Park Yu-bin and Moon Si-woo.
+In 2020, Kim competed in the 2020 Winter Youth Olympics with teammates Park Sang-woo, Park You-been and Moon Si-woo.
 In the mixed team competition, the team finished with a 3–2 record, narrowly missing the playoffs following losses to Canada and Russia.
 The next week, she played in the mixed doubles event with Denmark's Jonathan Vilandt.
 The pair lost their first game and were eliminated in the round of 48.

 During the 2020–21 season, Kim and her mixed doubles partner Moon Si-woo finished third at the 2020 Korean Mixed Doubles Championship.
 Later in the season, the pair won the qualification event for the right to represent South Korea at the 2021 World Mixed Doubles Curling Championship.
 The duo, both eighteen at the time, defeated 2018 Olympian Jang Hye-ji and her partner Seong Yu-jin 2–0 in the best-of-three series.
 At the World Championship in Aberdeen, Scotland, Kim and Moon finished ninth in their pool with a 3–6 record, forcing them to play a relegation game to retain Korea's berth in the championship.
 Facing Japan's Yurika Yoshida and Yuta Matsumura, the Korean pair lost 8–6, relegating Korea to the 2021 Qualification Event.
 At the 2021 Korean Mixed Doubles Curling Championship, which doubled as the Olympic Trials for the 2022 Winter Olympics, Kim and Moon finished in fourth place, failing to defend their spot as the national mixed doubles team.